Michael Morrison (footballer): Birmingham City

 Morrison joined Birmingham City on 31 October 2014 on a two-month emergency loan.
 He went straight into the starting eleven for the following day's goalless draw at Wolverhampton Wanderers, and kept his place thereafter, establishing himself as centre-back of choice alongside captain Paul Robinson.
 In December, it was announced that Morrison would sign a three-and-a-half-year contract with Birmingham once his loan ended and the January transfer window opened.
 His loan was initially extended for a few days to ensure his eligibility for the third-round FA Cup tie against Blyth Spartans, when he captained the team, and the permanent move was confirmed on 5 January 2015.

 Morrison left the club after his contract expired in June 2019, after failing to agree a new deal.

 Reading

 On 19 July 2019, Morrison joined another Championship club, Reading, on a two-year contract.
 He scored his first goal for the club to complete a 2–0 league win against Huddersfield Town on 24 August.

 On 11 May 2021, Morrison signed a new one-year contract with Reading.

 Portsmouth

 On 26 July 2022, Portsmouth announced the signing of Morrison on a one-year contract.

 Cambridge United

 On 26 January 2023, Morrison re-joined Cambridge United, on a one-and-a-half-year contract.
+On 6 May 2026 the club announced he was being released.

+On 26 June 2026, Morrison announced his retirement from professional football on his Instagram account.